robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 Robot Framework has four types of FOR loops; this chapter focuses on the basic `FOR-IN` loop.
 - `FOR-IN` is used to iterate over a list of values.

-The other types are `FOR-IN-RANGE`, `FOR-IN-ENUMERATE`, and `FOR-IN-ZIP`, which are more advanced and less commonly used.
+The other types are `FOR-IN-RANGE`, `FOR-IN-ENUMERATE`, and `FOR-IN-ZIP`, which are more advanced and less commonly required.
 - `FOR-IN-RANGE` iterates over a range of numbers.
 - `FOR-IN-ENUMERATE` iterates over a list of values and their indexes.
 - `FOR-IN-ZIP` iterates over multiple lists simultaneously.